gugula-terzi/cpp_programs/README.md

-All programs that were written by me in college
+All programs written by me while studying at CEITI College.